robillardstudio/c-climate-public/README.md

 For every cycle of the scenario (cf Scenario), each unit receives and classifies 28 new tweets.
 There are 18 labels ranging from 0 to 17.

 Warning: the text below is clearly identified in the realm of cognitive sciences as known misleading claims about climate change.
-It should be recalled here that **97% of climate experts agree humans are causing global warming.**
+It should be recalled here that **97% of climate experts agree humans are causing global warming** (Cook et al., 2016).

 ![code sheet](media/labels-caption.png)